zupanasolutions/PYG-29/README.md

 Requirements to run the program
 1. Any operating system with python installed.
 Latest version of python preferred.
 Download it from https://www.python.org/downloads/
-2. Install the latest version of git
+2. Install the latest version of git.
+You can download the latest version from https://git-scm.com/downloads
 2. Install the following modules - datetime, xlwt, and workbook using the pip install command

 Clone the codes